kyleboas/kyleboas.com/_posts/2024/11/2024-11-25-adding-bluesky-comments-to-a-jekyll-blog.md

 I greatly appreciate when there is discussion around something I write but I don't like comments on blogs largely due to moderation.

 I've never been more tempted to add comments to my blog because of how simple and intuitive this Bluesky setup is.

-I'm going to test it on this post.